karolksiezopolski700/r-analiza-danych-modele-predykcyjne/README.md

 - Prediction on the test dataset and participation in a Kaggle competition

 ## Kaggle Competition
 The Kaggle competition aimed to achieve the lowest possible mean squared error (MSE) of predictions.
 It was conducted within laboratory groups.
 The screenshot shows my result in the Kaggle competition.
 Data from other participants have been anonymized for privacy reasons.
+The code and report related to building the predictive model are available in the files `kod_zad6.R` and `raport_zad6.pdf`.

 <img width="811" height="598" alt="kaggle" src="https://github.com/user-attachments/assets/837a09cf-40af-483b-87a7-7d6031d3297c" />